 - 1. Course participation and attendance (15% of grade).
-Includes attendance and contribution to class discussions.
+Includes attendance, contribution to class discussions, and completion of in-class reading assessments.
 To achieve full credit for participation, students should be consistently prepared, engage in discussion, actively take notes, and offer informed questions and comment. - 2.
 Papers: (70% of grade) - 5-page paper (100 points).
-Write a five-page paper on the study of myth, applying one or more of the theories discussed in class or reading (1200 to 1500 words plus bibliography). - Final paper (200 points).
-Write a research paper on the study of myth and ritual, of approximately 2,000 words, not including references.
-A proposal for this paper makes up 50 points of the paper grade. - 3.
-Other Assignments (15% of grade) - Reflection papers (2; 15 points each).
-Write 750 words in response to prompts. - Oral presentation (20 points)
+Write a five-page academic paper on the study of myth, applying one or more of the theories discussed in class or reading (1200 to 1500 words plus bibliography and endnotes). - Final paper (200 points).
+Write an academic research paper on the study of myth and ritual, of approximately 2,000 words, not including references and endnotes.
+A proposal for this paper makes up 50 points of the paper grade.

+3. Other Assignments (15% of grade)